Renddslow/flatland-digital-communications/README.md

 # Flatland Church Digital Communications Strategy

-> Imperfect action is better than no action.
+> Imperfect action is better than no action at all.

 ## Table of Contents
 * [Audience](#our-audience)